Where to Stay in London

 The South Bank, the area south of the River Thames just opposite Westminster and Covent Garden, include great attractions such as the iconic London Eye, The Dungeons and SEA LIFE Centre London Aquarium.
 From the London Eye, you can enjoy panoramic views of great parts of London!

-For entertainment, you may want to throw yourself into a speedboat tour on the Thames or try a big-screen experience at BFI Southbank or BFI IMAX.
+For entertainment, why not throw yourself into a thrilling speedboat tour on the Thames or try a big-screen experience at BFI Southbank or BFI IMAX.

 If you are more into theatre experiences, you will have the National Theatre, The Old Vic and Young Vic Theatre within reach, as well as the smaller 100-seat studio theatre Waterloo East Theatre which plays inside a converted railway arch.

-For places to eat, you may want to explore the restaurants and bars at Gabriel’s Wharf.
+For great food and atmosphere, head to the restaurants and bars at Gabriel’s Wharf.

 Would you like to stay near great attractions such as the landmark London Eye and the iconic Big Ben?
 Then check out the modern Park Plaza Westminster Bridge with a wealth of amenities such as a swimming pool, brasserie, Japanese sushi, Italian coffee, Spanish tapas and British afternoon tea.